How I Found Freedom In Divorce

 When He Shows Himself, Listen.

-Luckily, my husband at the time let the mask fall once again and this time, I had the strength to hire a lawyer and say no more.
+Luckily, my husband at the time let the mask fall once again and this time, I had the strength to hire a lawyer and leave for good.
 He didn’t believe me and played all the best mind games but I had in fact hired a lawyer.
 I started to feel a touch of strength and freedom.
+This was the day I realized my marriage was over.

 When my husband at the time found out we were leaving on a road trip his threats amped but it was nothing I hadn’t heard before.
 I was growing numb to his abuse.